Use of incendiary weapons in the Russo-Ukrainian war: During the Russian invasion

-Deputy Defense Minister of Ukraine Anna Malyar said that the government has begun checking on incoming information about the possible use of chemical weapons, to which she includes phosphorus bombs in particular, during the blockade of Mariupol.
+Deputy Defense Minister of Ukraine Anna Malyar said in April 2022 that the government has begun checking on incoming information about the possible use of chemical weapons, particularly phosphorus bombs, during the blockade of Mariupol.
 The head of the administration of the Donetsk region and Ukrainian politician Pavlo Kirilenko confirmed that he had seen reports that an unknown explosive device was dropped by a drone in the vicinity of the Mariupol metallurgical plant, three people felt ill and were hospitalized.
 Russian-backed DPR forces have denied the use of banned weapons in Mariupol.

-In mid-May, Ombudsman for Human Rights in Ukraine Lyudmila Denisova accused Russian forces of attacking the Mariupol metallurgical plant Azovstal with incendiary and phosphorus bombs.
-This was confirmed by a video with characteristic flashes over the territory of the plant, which was posted on social networks by the commander of the pro-Russian self-proclaimed Donetsk Republic Alexander Khodakovsky.
+In mid-May, Ombudsman for Human Rights in Ukraine Lyudmila Denisova accused Russian forces of attacking the Mariupol metallurgical plant, Azovstal, with incendiary and phosphorus bombs.
+This was confirmed by a video with characteristic flashes over the territory of the plant, which was posted on social networks by the commander of the pro-Russian self-proclaimed Donetsk Republic Alexander Khodakovsky, clearly depicting the 9M22S thermite-containing incendiary submunitions.
 At that time, a number of civilians who had previously taken refuge at the plant were evacuated with the support of the International Committee of the Red Cross and the UN.
-Nevertheless, about a thousand Ukrainian soldiers remained on the territory, and Russian forces blocked all evacuation routes from Mariupol.

-Western experts disagreed whether the shelling of Azovstal was a fact of using phosphorus ammunition or conventional thermite shells based on magnesium alloy.
+Western experts disagreed on whether Azovstal was shelled with phosphorus ammunition or thermite magnesium ammunition.
 The Russian command did not comment on which weapon was used for the attack.
 The Russian media suggested that the Azovstal video showed Grad projectiles, and not phosphorus bombs.

-Defence View and Forbes explain that they probably used 9M22S incendiary shells developed by NPO Splav during the Soviet era.
+Defence View and Forbes explain that the Russians probably used 9M22S incendiary shells developed by NPO Splav during the Soviet era.
 Instead of a high-explosive fragmentation warhead, the 9M22S rocket carries a warhead containing 180 separate 9N510 incendiary elements.
 Designed to ignite vegetation, storage facilities, or fuel, these incendiary elements consist of hexagonal prisms made from a magnesium alloy known to the Russian GOST as ML-5, filled with a thermite mixture.
 Each element has a nominal length of 40 mm and a width of 25 mm and a burning time of at least 2 minutes.
 It is also noted that the effect of these incendiary, as well as conventional lighting munitions (especially at night), outwardly resembles the use of phosphorus munitions.

-On May 16, the Prosecutor General of Ukraine launched an investigation into the possible use of incendiary weapons against the defenders of Azovstal.
+On 13 March 2023, footage of a hail of thermite munitions raining down on a residential area during the Battle of Vuhledar was released.

-In November 2022 some footage was displayed on YouTube that purported to show Grad MLRS incendiary rockets in the Battle of Bakhmut.
+From 5-7 May 2023, some videos that were filmed at night were shown on the networks where attacks with incendiary weapons by the Russians could be seen in the Battle of Bakhmut.

-On 13 March 2023 footage was reported from the Battle of Vuhledar that showed a hail of thermite fireworks from the point of view of the prey.
+Beginning in August-September 2024, Ukraine began the use of "dragon drones" that could spray molten thermite over Russian positions in forests to remove foliage and expose encampments and military equipment that could either ignite or be targeted by later attacks or precise bombings.